-I still work from home in my editing career, but now that I don’t have any minor children here needing me on daily, I took a job in a library, where I can be around some of the inanimate things I love, namely books.
+I still work from home in my editing career, but now that I don’t have any minor children here needing me daily for rides or moral support, I took a job in a library, where I can be around some of the inanimate things I most love: books.
 I don’t see my old gang of friends much at all any more.
-Also free of young children, they’ve gotten on with their lives and have taken jobs that have shrunk their free time but that give them a sense of purpose that had been on hold.
+Also free of young children, they’ve gotten on with their lives and have taken jobs that have shrunk their free time but given them a sense of purpose that had been on hold.
 I wonder what you would be doing now, without having to devote so much time to the kids.

 Time certainly moves, on and I have made some new friends at work.
 There are so many nice people at the library, and I’ve become quite close to a few of them, close enough, in fact, that I’ve told them about you.
 I just wish the story I tell of you had a different ending.
 I still am too busy for my own good and would love to see things settle down so I can just get to stuff I want to do instead of stuff I think I have to do.
 I’m bringing in a little more money (and I stress the “little”), but because I’m home less often, some of the household projects that we talked about my wanting to get to years ago, go unaccomplished even now.
 I still can’t seem to get the nerve to hire someone to come in and do some of the stuff I don’t have time to get to.
 Some things never change, I suppose—like the ratty living room furniture that I spend money on covering with slipcovers but should just replace.